We continuously try to improve safety in our parks and eliminate anti-social behaviour.

 As of 16 October 2017, all parks and open spaces are controlled by Public Space Protection Orders (PSPOs).
 These orders impose various restrictions to dog control and other activities in our parks and open spaces.

-The dog control PSPO (pdf, 11.6 MB) replaces our existing Dog Control Orders and includes a restriction on the number of dogs that can be walked by one person.
-This number was 6, but this has now been reduced to 4.
+The Dog Control PSPO (pdf, 1.5 MB) replaces our existing Dog Control Orders and includes a restriction on the number of dogs that can be walked by one person.
+This has now been now been reduced from six to four.